-The highest priority must always be for your safety, the safety of your children, other occupants and visitors.
+Your highest priority should always be the safety of yourself, your family and any other occupants and visitors to the property.

 For this reason, we ask that you please be aware of your surroundings and notify us right away if you have any concerns.